5l1v3r1/pdfstudio-desktop/README.md

-# Docker Image for PDF Studio 12
+# Docker Image for PDF Studio Viewer 12
-This Docker image provides the Ubuntu 16.04 environment with X Windows with an evaluation version of PDF Studio 12.
+This Docker image provides the Ubuntu 16.04 environment with X Windows with PDF Studio Viewer 12.
 It is a demonstration of using x11vnc/desktop for some powerful applications.
 The X Windows will display in your web browser in full-screen mode.
 You can use this Docker image on 64-bit Linux, Mac or Windows.
 It allows you to use the same programming environment regardless which OS you are running on your laptop or desktop.

 [![Build Status](https://travis-ci.org/x11vnc/pdfstudio-desktop.svg?branch=master)](https://travis-ci.org/x11vnc/pdfstudio-desktop) [![](https://images.microbadger.com/badges/image/x11vnc/pdfstudio-desktop.svg)](https://microbadger.com/images/x11vnc/pdfstudio-desktop)